sonmaximum/conways-game-of-life/notes.md

+## Warning

+When it comes to the Git Happens exercise, it should be heavily stressed that developers should not use this `git reset` command after this exercise is over for their own purposes.

 ## Some Questions to spark a Discussion

 #### These may be asked after an individual exercise or at the end of the day